 At a minimum, the local financial oversight office should release quarterly reports, and one annual report.
 Every effort must be made to explain the spreadsheets in the reports, so that a reasonably educated resident can follow the financial activities of the local government(s).

-The local government should hold an open-door meeting immediately following the release of the annual report, to take questions from local residents.
+The local government should hold an open-door meeting immediately following the release of the annual report, to take questions from residents.
 This meeting would preferably be held in the spring, after the high school football and basketball seasons (God knows we wouldn’t want to interfere with those sacrosanct activities), after the nastiest part of winter weather has passed (for northern climes), but before vacation season arrives.

 It may even be a good idea if the local financial oversight office holds its own public meeting after the release of the annual report, but before the local government meeting.
 It not only would be optimal to field questions from local residents in preparation for the local government meeting, but also provides the office with a chance to report on its own activities.